gracelang/language/languageSpec/spec.md

 RULE TypeOption
 ```

-## Fields

-Grace has two kinds of fields: [constants](#constants) and [variables](#variables).

-### Constants
+## Constants

 Constants are defined with the **`def`** keyword; they bind
-an identifier to the value of an initialising expression, and may
+an identifier to the value of an initialising expression.

-optionally be annotated with a type.
-This type is checked when
+Constants may be optionally given a type: this type is checked when
 the constant is initialised.
-Constants cannot be re-bound.

-An omitted type annotation is treated as the type `Unknown`.
+An omitted type annotation is treated as `Unknown`.

+If the initialising expression is omitted, an annotation is required;
+in this case the declaration is a *marker declaration*.
+Constant declarations inside an object constructor create [fields](#fields);
+others create temporary constants.

 **Examples**